 Tahiti is French Polynesia's main island and the home of the country's lively capital, Papeete.
 Resorts on Tahiti island are set on the shoreline outside of Papeete, but most are a cab ride away.
 This tropical metropolis offers nightlife, restaurants, and museums.

-Bora Bora js French Polynesia's most romantic island, It inhabits a dream landscape: luscious beaches, a turquoise lagoon, and jungle-carpeted hills, all lorded over by volcanic peaks.
+Bora Bora is French Polynesia's most romantic island, It inhabits a dream landscape: luscious beaches, a turquoise lagoon, and jungle-carpeted hills, all lorded over by volcanic peaks.
 Calling King Kong!

 Bora Bora offers a dozen serene luxury resorts including Four Seasons Resort Bora Bora, known for heavenly honeymoons; St. Regis Bora Bora Resort, with a culinary focus; and Bora Bora Pearl Resort.

-Several other barely-developed islands are visited by day-trippers staying on Tahiti's bigger islands.
-Rangiroa is not precisely an island, but the world's next-to-longest coral atoll, a necklace of 240 motus, or mini-islands Result: Rangiroa is a trophy destination for diving, snorkeling, or finding your beach bliss.
-Accommodations here tend toward quiet guest houses.
+Rangiroa is not precisely an island, but the world's next-to-longest coral atoll, a necklace of 240 motus, or mini-islands.
+As such, Rangiroa is a trophy destination for diving, snorkeling, or finding your beach bliss.
+Accommodations here tend toward quiet guesthouses.